tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 main display, and X is started while the TV is turned off or otherwise disconnected.

-To force nvidia to use DFP, store a copy of the EDID somewhere in the filesystem so that X can parse the file instead of reading EDID from the TV/DFP.
+To force NVIDIA to use DFP, store a copy of the EDID somewhere in the filesystem so that X can parse the file instead of reading EDID from the TV/DFP.